petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/fields/adding-fields-to-objects.md

 ---
 # Adding Fields to Objects

-{bdg-secondary}`Available Liferay 7.4+`
+{bdg-secondary}`Available Liferay 7.4 U76+/GA76+`

 Fields are data definitions that represent database columns and store different [types of values](#field-types-ui-reference).
-By default, all objects include the following system fields: Author, Create Date, External Reference Code, ID, Modified Date, and Status.
+By default, all objects include these system fields: Author, Create Date, External Reference Code, ID, Modified Date, and Status.
 But you can add new fields at any time.

 Follow these steps: